 The experimental apparatus at each incident energy samples somewhat different kinematic regions of the reaction.
-To compare similar kinematic regions for the various incident energies and target-projectile combinations and to minimize contaminations from the projectile- and target-like spectators, we have extracted the isotope yields for elements Z=1-4 at $\theta{\rm CM}$ =80°-100° with center of mass energy threshold of 5 MeV per nucleon for all isotopes.
+To compare similar kinematic regions for the various incident energies and targer-projectile combinations and to minimize contaminations from the projectile- and target-like spectators, we have extracted the isotope yields for elements Z=1-4 at θ{CM} =80°-110° with center of mass energy threshold of 5 MeV per nucleon for all isotopes.
 The extracted yields lie within the acceptance of the hodoscope; they were obtained by fitting the experimental data and using the fits to predict the corresponding center of mass yields.
 The uncertainties in the fitted yields were determined by varying the fits.
 The energy thresholds are necessary because the experimental set up does not provide measurements at very forward angles.
 The low energy thresholds also minimize contributions from the evaporation of the residues at the lowest incident energies.

 Fig. 1 shows the excitation function of the isotopic temperature measurements for the two systems, Kr+Nb (left panel) and Ar+Sc reactions (right panel).
 Different symbols represent different thermometers as specified in the left panel.
 The lines are drawn to guide the eyes.
 The increase of the ratio temperatures with incident energy seems to be more systematic for the Kr+Nb system.
-At the incident energy of 100A MeV where both systems have measurements, the isotope ratio temperatures obtained in the Ar+Sc are similar to the temperatures obtained in the Kr+Nb system within the experimental uncertainties.
-Due to the large uncertainties, we cannot determine the dependence of isotopic temperatures on the system size [14].
+At the incident energy of 100A MeV where both systems have measurements, the isotope ratio temperatures obtained in the Ar+Sc are consistently higher than the temperatures obtained in the Kr+Nb system even though the uncertainties are large.
+We note that a dependence of isotopic temperatures on the system size has been reported previously [14].